nandan-mandaliya-05/Collection_Manipulator/README.md

 }
 ```

-This would allow student information to remain available even after the program is closed.
+This would allow student records to remain available even after the program is closed.

 ---